ibireme/yyjson/doc/BuildAndTest.md

 ## Use CMake as a dependency

-You can download and unzip yyjson to your project folder and link it in your `CMakeLists.txt` file:
+You can download and unzip yyjson to your project directory and link it in your `CMakeLists.txt` file:
 ```cmake
 # Add some options (optional)
 set(YYJSON_DISABLE_NON_STANDARD ON CACHE INTERNAL "")